Central Philippine University: Rankings and reputation

-Central Philippine University (CPU) has consistently been ranked as one of the top Asian and global universities by Quacquarelli Symonds (QS) since 2021.
+Central Philippine University (CPU) has consistently been ranked as one of the Asian and global universities by Quacquarelli Symonds (QS) since 2021.
 It was the first university from the Western Visayas region to be included in these rankings.
 In 2021, CPU was ranked 601, 651+ in 2022, 701–750 in 2023, and 851–900 in 2025.
 These rankings placed CPU in the 8th position among Philippine universities in the agency's 2022 and 2023 rankings.
 It is the third Visayan university to be included in these rankings, following Silliman University (CPU's sister school) and Cebu Technological University.
 This recognition signifies CPU's status as a world-class institution, known for its exemplary education in research, academics, diverse student and faculty populations, linkages, and designations.
 QS is one of the top three prestigious world university ranking agencies, along with Times Higher Education (THE) and Academic Ranking of World Universities (ARWU).

 In the fifth edition of the Impact Rankings by Times Higher Education, published on June 1, 2023, Central Philippine University was included and ranked in the global position of 1001+ (5th in the Philippines).
 The Impact Rankings by Times Higher Education is the only global performance table that evaluates universities based on the United Nations' Sustainable Development Goals (SDGs).
 CPU submitted data for the following SDGs: SDG 1 (no poverty), SDG 2 (zero hunger), SDG 4 (quality education), and SDG 17 (partnerships for the goals).
 CPU's rankings for each SDG are as follows: SDG 1 – 601–800, SDG 2 – 401–600, SDG 4 – 1000+, SDG 17 – 1000+.

 In 2024, Central Philippine University achieved a rank of 1501+ in the Times Higher Education Impact Rankings.
 The university secured 7 global placements in various categories: 801-1000 for Peace, Justice, and Strong Institutions; 601-800 for Sustainable Cities and Communities; 1501+ for Quality Education; 801-1000 for Good Health and Well-Being; 601-800 for Zero Hunger; 801-1000 for No Poverty; and 1501+ for Partnership for the Goals.
 In 2025, the university placed 1501+ in the 2025 Times Higher Education Impact Rankings with ranking in 8 categories.

-In July 2025, Central Philippine University gained another international recognition when it entered the World University Rankings for Innovation (WURI) 2025.
-The university earned a spot among the top universities worldwide in two significant ranking categories: ESG (Environmental, Social & Governance) Trend – Rank #46 and SDG-based Responses to Global Challenges – Rank #75.
-This remarkable achievement highlights CPU's growing global impact through innovative education, research, and community engagement.
-WURI is a global ranking system that recognizes universities not just for academic excellence, but for their real-world contributions to society and industry, particularly in addressing global challenges through forward-thinking and innovation.